TNGStudios/rgc-spec/source/overview/formatversion.rst

 The new ``difficulty`` metadata property for the game will have to then support either name for the difficulties, even if one of them only really makes sense.

-Code interacting with RGC is free to have its own opinion on how it handles the redudant
+Code interacting with RGC is free to have its own opinion on how it handles the redundant information.

 ##################################
 When does it become a new format?